 Dissidia: Final Fantasy

 Final Fantasy: anyone who’s ever pressed an X button is familiar with Square’s behemoth that is the Final Fantasy series of turn-based RPGs.
 They’re a collection of epic tales matched only by their fiercely memorable cast – good luck bumping into a gamer who has never heard the name Sephiroth – and for anyone who has ever wished to see the gaming world’s most revered protagonists and antagonists duke it out, Dissidia: Final Fantasy is for you.
-Dissidia boasts characters from
+Dissidia boasts characters from and all of them are interchangeable in combat, so go ahead and create the most absurd combination you can.
+Your fantasy match (no pun intended) awaits.

 This isn’t to say that Dissidia is geared directly toward fans of the series.
 Dissidia is one game that anyone can enjoy and will continue to enjoy for a long time to come, thanks to the game’s plethora of features.
 It’s safe to say that if you need to buy one PSP game to last you through the rest of 2009, this is the one.
 The story mode allows you to choose from ten of the series’ famous heroes and play through a completely unique story with voice acted cut-scenes and final encounters appropriate to each character’s counterpart villain.
 The plot that brings all of our heroes together is a simple one: The Goddess Cosmos and the God Chaos have declared war upon one another and have called forth ten of their most renowned heroes to play the role of soldiers.
 Each of the ten playable protagonists reacts differently to their new duty, and will progress through their campaign in a style appropriate to their personalities based on the Final Fantasy title they are native to.